kanja23/alx-low_level_programming/README.md

 The one's complement operator (~)
 The unary operator (the tilde symbol ~) complements each individual bit of its operand so that 1�s become 0's and 0's become 1's.
-The operator precedes the operand, where the operand is always an integer quantity (an unsigned octal or unsigned hexadecimal number).
+The operator precedes the operand, where the operand is always an integer quantity (an unsigned octal or unsigned hexadecimal numbers)

-In the following example, this operator has been used to find one's complement of a hexadecimal operand in a word of 16 bits.